-However, Maltitol!?
-(In the Removal Process)As of June 17, 2019, SOLA has announced the removal of maltitol from our ingridient list.
-In July, all of our breads were malititol-free and on December ’19 Sola granola will also be maltitol free.
-As we continue to grow we want to thank our community for bringing their concerns to our attention about this ingridient.
-While we do all of the studies to make sure we are not spiking anyone’s blood sugar, we understand our community’s stance on this particular ingridient.
-Thank you for the support!
+A NoteAs of June 17, 2019, , SOLA has announced the removal of maltitol from our ingredient list.
+In July, all of our bread was maltitol-free and in February 2020 Sola granola transitioned into a maltitol free formula.
+As we continue to grow we want to thank our community for bringing their concerns to our attention about this ingredient.
+While we do conduct studies to make sure we are not spiking anyone’s blood sugar, we understand our community’s stance on this particular ingredient.
+Thank you for your support!

-Does SOLA Fit into a Low Carb Diet?Of course.
+Show Me the MathOf course.
 We have our net carb calculations clearly visible on all our packaging because we want you to know what you’re putting in your body.

-Total carbohydrates – fiber – allulose – sugar alcohols = Net Carbs
+Our calculation for all SOLA bread and granola: Total carbohydrates – fiber – allulose – sugar alcohols (when present) = Net Carbs

 Keto Friendly… But as Always Moderation is Key.While we wouldn’t suggest eating a whole box of nut bars, or a pint of ice cream in one sitting in general.
-You can rest assure that in moderation (just like everything in life) our products work perfectly with your keto meal plan.
+You can rest assured that in moderation (just like everything in life) our products work perfectly with your keto meal plan.

 Follow SOLA on Facebook and Twitter for all the things relevant to your healthy lifestyle!